Hernán Santana

-Hernán Daniel Santana Trujillo (born 26 August 1990), known simply as Hernán, is a Spanish professional footballer who plays as a defensive midfielder or a central defender for Indian Super League club FC Goa.
+Hernán Daniel Santana Trujillo (born 26 August 1990), known simply as Hernán, is a Spanish professional footballer who plays as a defensive midfielder or a central defender for Tercera Federación club Panadería Pulido.

 Club career

 Las Palmas

 Born in Breña Baja, La Palma, Canary Islands, Hernán finished his development at UD Las Palmas.
 He made his debut as a senior with the reserves, in Tercera División.

 Hernán played his first game as a professional on 12 February 2011, starting in a 5–0 away defeat against AD Alcorcón in the Segunda División.
-His second appearance came only on 1 October, in the 1–1 home draw with Real Murcia.
-In June 2012, he was definitely promoted to the first team.
+His second appearance came only on 1 October, in the 1–1 home draw with Real Murcia CF. In June 2012, he was definitely promoted to the first team.

 Hernán scored his first goal in the second tier on 2 March 2013, in a 3–3 home draw against FC Barcelona B. He suffered a knee injury in August, being sparingly used during the campaign.

 Hernán was an undisputed starter in 2014–15, featuring in 36 matches – play-offs included – and netting three times as the Amarillos returned to La Liga after a 13-year absence.
 On 1 July 2015, he signed a new three-year contract until 2018.

 On 22 August 2015, Hernán made his debut in the Spanish top flight, in a 1–0 defeat at Atlético Madrid.
-He scored for the first time in the competition on 31 October of the same year, but in a 3–1 away loss to Real Madrid.
+He scored for the only time in the competition on 31 October of the same year, but in a 3–1 away loss to Real Madrid.